Crispy Chicken Fingers are not just for kids. I use Panko style gluten free bread crumbs (Japan’s secret ingredient for crunch.) The taste is awesome.

 *Free printable recipe card is available at the end of the post.

-Before we begin, I recommend pounding each chicken breast with a meat tenderizer because this cut can have a tendency to be a little tough.
+Then, I recommend pounding each chicken breast with a meat tenderizer because this cut can have a tendency to be a little tough.
 However, a few whacks with the mallet softens the fibers of the chicken, and your chicken will turn out nice and tender.

 What is the order of breading chicken?